 Courses in the infant and toddler certificate are designed to give you the specialized knowledge and experience to provide ideal learning experiences to infants and toddlers.

-Courses have been coordinated with the Indiana Professional Development Network's defined competencies to be a qualified teacher for children from birth through age 3.
+Courses have been coordinated with the Indiana Core Knowledge and Competencies for Early Childhood, School-Age and Youth Professionals to be a qualified teacher for children from birth through age 3.

 - ECYF 202 Child and Family Wellness (3 credits)